Who is Premium Investor 188D visa suitable for?

 - Held the complying premium investment for the whole period

-- There is no age limit for this visa
+- For 188D Premium Investor visa, there is no age limit for this visa

 - There is no residency requirement to be eligible for the Subclass 888 permanent visa